iambighead/ugoku/readme.md

 ## Overview

-A backend sftp client written in golang.
-More detail to come.
+A SFTP client written in Golang.
+The objective is to allow automated machine to machine file transfer via SFTP.

+## Features

+- SFTP Downloader (SFTP server to local folder, files are removed after download)
+- SFTP Uploader (local folder to SFTP server, files are removed after upload)
+- Sync to Local (mirro files from SFTP server, files are not removed)
+- Sync to Server (mirror files to SFTP server, files are not removed)
+- Streamer (Server to Server transfer via Ugoku as bridge) *Coming soon
+- build in logger

 ## Why the name Ugoku

 Ugoku in Japanese means move.
-This app move files around, hence the name
+This app move files around, hence the name.
+Bonus point it has "go" in the name.

 ## License